David Chang: Culinary training and career

 Chang started attending the French Culinary Institute (FCI)—now known as the International Culinary Center—in New York City in 2000.
 While he was training, he also worked part-time at Mercer Kitchen in Manhattan and got a job answering phones at Tom Colicchio's Craft restaurant.
 Chang stayed at Craft for two years and then moved to Japan to work at a small soba shop, followed by a restaurant in Tokyo's Park Hyatt Hotel.
 Upon returning to the U.S., Chang worked at Café Boulud, where his idol, Alex Lee, had worked.
 But Chang soon grew "completely dissatisfied with the whole fine dining scene".

 In 2004, Chang opened his first restaurant, Momofuku Noodle Bar in the East Village.
 Chang's website states momofuku means "lucky peach", but the restaurant also shares a name with Momofuku Ando—the inventor of instant noodles.

-In August 2006, Chang's second restaurant, Momofuku Ssäm Bar, opened a few blocks away.
-The Infatuation rated it a high 8.4/10, calling the menu "inventive, exciting, and different."
-In March 2008, Chang opened Momofuku Ko, a 12-seat restaurant that takes reservations ten days in advance, online only, on a first-come-first-served basis.
 Later that year, Chang expanded Momofuku Ssäm Bar into an adjacent space with his colleague Christina Tosi, whom he had hired to run Momofuku's pastry program.
 They named the new space Momofuku Milk Bar, serving soft serve, along with cookies, pies, cakes and other treats, many of these inspired by foods Tosi had as a child.

 In May 2009, it was reported that Momofuku Milk Bar's Crack Pie, Cereal Milk, and Compost Cookies were in the process of being trademarked.
-In October 2009, Chang and former New York Times food writer Peter Meehan published Momofuku, a highly anticipated cookbook containing detailed recipes from Chang's restaurants.
-In May 2010, Chang opened Má Pêche in midtown Manhattan.
+In October 2009, Chang and former New York Times food writer Peter Meehan published Momofuku, a cookbook containing recipes from Chang's restaurants.